Updated July 10, 2023

-The term “salary payable” refers to the liability created to account for the number of salaries owed to the employees but are yet to be paid to them.
+The term “salary payable” refers to the liability created to account for the number of salaries owed to the employees that are yet to be paid.
 For example, a company records the salary expense in its book immediately after determining the gross payroll but pays it off later, creating a liability account known as salary payable.

-When the payroll for the period is recognized in the books, it increases salary expense and salary payable account.
+When the payroll for the period is recognized in the books, it increases salary expenses and payable salary accounts.
 However, when the gross payroll is paid to the employees by the company, it decreases the payable salary account along with the cash balance.
 Therefore, the amount of salaries payable is usually relatively small, but it can be substantial in case of the following circumstances:

 - If there is a large gap between the end of the reporting period and the payment date of the salaries.

-- Some employees have been terminated, but their severance payments are yet to be cleared.
+- Some employees have been terminated, but their severance payments have not been cleared.

 Examples of Salary Payable